juxor/afaq/markdown/secI5.md

 those who might feel the need to be rulers and property owners.
 A truly curious way of interpreting our ideas."_ [**Anarchy**, p.
 43]

 The suggestion that denying property ownership is a restriction in freedom is wrong, as it is the would-be capitalist who is trying to ban freedom for others on their property.
-Members of a free society would simply refuse to recognise the claims of private property -- they would simply ignore the would-be capitalist's pretensions and "keep out" signs.
+Members of a free society would simply refuse to recognise the claims of private property -- they would simply ignore the would-be capitalist's pretensions and _"keep out"_ signs.
 Without a state, or hired thugs, to back up their claims, they would just end up looking silly.

 This means that Anarchists do not support the liberty of being a boss (anarchists will happily work **with** someone but not **for** someone).
-Of course, those who desire to create private property against the wishes of others expect those others to respect **their** wishes.
+Of course, those who desire to create private property against the wishes of others expect those others to respect their wishes.
 So, when would-be propertarians happily fence off their "property" and exclude others from it, could not these others remember these words from Woody Guthrie's **This Land is Your Land**, and act accordingly?

+class=HTMLMarkup&gt; lang=EN-US style='color:red'&gt;&lt;div
- _**"As I went rumbling that dusty highway
+align="center"&gt;**_"As I went rumbling that dusty highway
 I saw a sign that said private property
 But on the other side it didn't say nothing
-This land was made for you and me"**_
+This land was made for you and me"_** class=HTMLMarkup&gt;
+style='color:red'&gt;&lt;/div&gt;

- While happy to exclude people from "their" property, such owners seem more than happy to use the resources held in common by others.
+While happy to exclude others from "their" property, such owners seem more than happy to use the resources held in common by others.
 They are the ultimate "free riders," desiring the benefits of society but rejecting the responsibilities that go with it.
 In the end, such "individualists" usually